- Trimble Bullet 360 GNSS antenna

 5.0V or 3.3V, TNC or F-Type Connectors, Resists RF Jamming

-The Trimble® Bullet™ 360 timing antennas are designed specifically for the congested urban environments.
+The Trimble® Bullet™ 360 timing antennas are designed specifically for congested urban environments.
 GNSS timing application will benefit from increased signal availability and multi-constellation redundancy.
-In challenging urban environments the increased number of visible satellites will significantly improve the performance of GNSS receiver.
+In challenging urban environments the increased number of visible satellites will significantly improve the performance of GNSS receivers.

 PUT IT ANYWHERE

 The antenna is housed in weatherproof packaging designed to withstand exposure to shock, excessive vibration, extreme temperatures, rain, snow and sunlight.
 The dome is all plastic and the threaded socket in the base of the antenna.
 The socket accepts either a 1"-14" straight threat (typical marine antenna mount) or a 3/4" pipe thread.
 The F-type or TNC antenna connector is located inside the threaded socket, which allows the antenna cable to be routed inside a mounting pole and protects the cable connection for added reliability.